 Specific Criminal Offenses

-EXPERIENCED CRIMINAL DEFENSE ATTORNEY REPRESENTING INDIVIDUALS WITH CRIMINAL CHARGES IN THE NEW JERSEY SUPERIOR COURT, THE NEW YORK STATE CRIMINAL COURTS IN MANHATTAN AND BROOKLYN, ALL FEDERAL COURTS IN NEW JERSEY AND NEW YORK CITY, AND ALL NEW JERSEY MUNICIPAL COURTS.People frequently ask why is something a “crime”?
+EXPERIENCED CRIMINAL DEFENSE ATTORNEY IN NEW JERSEY REPRESENTING INDIVIDUALS WITH CRIMINAL CHARGES IN THE NEW JERSEY SUPERIOR COURT, THE NEW YORK STATE CRIMINAL COURTS IN MANHATTAN AND BROOKLYN, ALL FEDERAL COURTS IN NEW JERSEY AND NEW YORK CITY, AND ALL NEW JERSEY MUNICIPAL COURTS.People Frequently ask why is Something a “Crime”?

 Oftentimes, Congress and the states will determine that a particular activity should be criminalized, but will define the crime differently in their respective statutes.
 This means that what is necessary to prove that the crime occurred will vary with whether the prosecution is being handled on the federal or state level.